 Isn’t there always something to watch out for?
-Analogies aren’t a cure for everything.
+Analogies for learning aren’t a cure for everything.
 Research shows they can cause learners to create incorrect mental models.
-In a paper that examined the problems with analogies for instruction, the author states, “When a striking, pedagogically efficient analogy is employed that incompletely represents some target of understanding, the incomplete representation often remains as the only representation of the target concept.”
-(Spiro)
+In a paper that examined the problems with analogies for instruction, the author states, “When a striking, pedagogically efficient analogy is employed that incompletely represents some target of understanding, the incomplete representation often remains as the only representation of the target concept” (Spiro, 1998).

 The author goes on to point out some problems with analogies:

 - An analogy can have a property that is indirectly misleading.
 The property may not be a central point, but it might inadvertently cause an incorrect understanding.